 I enjoy the interesting blend of science and law, and having the opportunity to help clients protect exciting new developments.
 Intellectual property law is very complex and technical, but it’s really just a business tool.
 When advising clients, I like to take a pragmatic and commercially-sensible approach, rather than an academic one.

-Helen was named in the 2020/21 edition of Managing IP's Rising Stars, produced by the IP Stars research team.
-This special list recognises some of the best up-and-coming IP practitioners who contributed to the success of their firms and clients.
+In 2023 Helen was recognised by Managing Intellectual Property's IP STARS as one of the Top 250 Women in IP, as well as a Patent Star.
+She was previously named in the 2020/21 edition of Managing IP's Rising Stars, which recognises some of the best up-and-coming IP practitioners who contributed to the success of their firms and clients.

 Beyond the office